-A SFHGLP loan may be sold only to an Agency-approved lender, Fannie Mae or Freddie Mac.
-The selling lender must report any guaranteed loan sale to the Agency by using Form RD 3555-11, Lender Record Change, or electronically transmit the information.
-The notification of transfer of the loan(s) should be emailedsent to the Rural Development Servicing Office in St. Louisat: as indicated o RD.SO.HSB@usda.govn Form RD 3555-11.
-If the loan is sold to a party not approved to participate in the SFHGLP, the Lloan nNote gGuarantee will be considered invalid.
-Should a lender be unable to complete the sale of a loan due to the loss of the original Lloan nNote gGuarantee, the lender may request a copy from the Agency.
+A SFHGLP loan may be sold only to an Agency-approved lender, Fannie Mae, or Freddie Mac.
+The selling lender must report any guaranteed loan sale to the Agency by using Form RD 3555-11, Lender Record Change.
+The notification of transfer of the loan(s) should be emailed to the Rural Development Servicing Office at RD.SO.HSB@usda.gov.
+If the loan is sold to a party not approved to participate in the SFHGLP, the Loan Note Guarantee will be considered invalid.
+Should a lender be unable to complete the sale of a loan due to the loss of the original Loan Note Guarantee, the lender may request a copy from the Agency.
 The Agency will provide a copy marked "Reissued Loan Note Guarantee."
 If the loan was closed in the Agency's Lender Loan Closing System, the lender can access a duplicate copy within the system.